Rock Steady (album): Composition

-Musically, Rock Steady incorporates electropop, dancehall, and new wave.
+Musically, Rock Steady incorporates electropop, dancehall, new wave, reggae, and dance-pop.
 The album maintains many of the styles present in No Doubt's previous work, while introducing influences from the music of Jamaica.
 "Hey Baby", "Underneath It All" and "Start the Fire" all feature dancehall and ragga, an electronic-oriented subgenre, as well as guest toasters.
 The latter, written using backward string samples, also contains the band's traditional ska and reggae sounds.
 Ocasek produced the new wave-influenced tracks "Don't Let Me Down" and "Platinum Blonde Life", the former of which was described as sounding "more like the Cars than the Cars".
 "Platinum Blonde Life" was so strongly influenced by the Cars' work that Kanal apologized to Ocasek, though Ocasek apologized back that he had not seen the similarity.
 The synth-pop ballad "Running" was composed on a Yamaha keyboard purchased for Kanal in the 1980s and drew inspiration from the Thompson Twins.
 Its simple keyboard riff drew comparisons to the work of Depeche Mode, Erasure, and Yazoo.

 Because of the number of collaborations, the album touches on several other styles.
 "Waiting Room", a song written and sung with Prince for Return of Saturn, evokes his R&B style over a drum and bass beat.
 "Hella Good", an electro-rock song co-written with hip hop production duo the Neptunes, is inspired by the funk songs of the late 1970s such as Queen's "Another One Bites the Dust" and the Commodores' "Brick House".
 William Orbit, best known for his work on Madonna's electronica-oriented 1998 album Ray of Light, incorporates trance music in the production of "Making Out".
 "Detective", one of the five tracks produced by Hooper, takes slight influence from pop music.
 The album's title track closes the album by tying together the many musical themes.
 It is a slow dub song, with acid house-style bleeps and moans.